Skip to content Skip to mainnavigation Skip to footer

 Short Time Programs

 Academic short-term programmes are becoming increasingly popular, enabling students to attend subject-related courses abroad during the lecture-free period and thus broaden their own horizons.
 Depending on the programme, it may also be possible to credit services rendered; however, you should contact your examination board in advance.
 Many of the approximately 200 partner universities of Schmalkalden University offer so-called Summer Schools, which are announced by notices or by e-mail.
-Examples of this are the summer schools of our partners in Finland or Austria.
 In addition, there are specific offers such as the German-Kazakh University, where you can even take modules in German and – thanks to the joint learning experience with Kazakh students – nevertheless gain new perspectives on the contents taught.

 Exciting short-term mobilities in the project HSM.InternationalER